Looking for something else?

 "Back only a few years when we had 100 people working in exporation and production we may have gone down for an afternoon and worn it," said Bill Johnson, IT Architect at Woodside Energy Ltd., based in Perth, Western Australia.
 "Now we have 300 of them and systems need to be up 24/7."

-Johnson's company, Australia's largest independent oil & gas exploration company by market capitilization -- is also under the watchful eye of government officials who have new regulations that account for not only data recovery,
+Johnson's company, Australia's largest independent oil & gas exploration company by market capitilization -- is also under the watchful eye of government officials who have new regulations that account for not only data recovery, but what Toigo calls the number one asset in a company -- people.

 "For example, we have applications in Perth that are monitoring systems that can directly affect people's safety.
 The government makes us account for every single one of our employees on each rig at all times," said Johnson.
 "So availability of our data is a top priority."